Skip to main content

 Pro Hac Vice Information

-Beginning Jan.
-1, 2011, out-of-state attorneys seeking permission to appear pro hac vice in an Ohio proceeding must first register with the Supreme Court Office of Attorney Services.
-Online pro hac vice registration is available.
+As of Jan.
+1, 2011, out-of-state attorneys seeking permission to appear pro hac vice in an Ohio proceeding must first register with the Supreme Court of Ohio’s Office of Bar Admissions pursuant to Gov. Bar R. XII.
+Registration must be completed using the online pro hac vice (“PHV”) portal, and payment of the $500 registration fee and Affidavit of Applicant are due at the time of submission.

 Resources